 Verify that the SRDF devices at the primary site are write-enabled and the device state is SYNCHRONIZED or CONSISTENT.

-To perform failback after a host failure or an application failure in replicated data cluster
+To perform failback after a host failure or an application failure in replicated data cluster hagrp -switch service group -to sys name

-Switch the global service group from the secondary site to any node in the 1 primary site.
+Switch the global service group from the secondary site to any node in the primary site.